 What is the din for staying overnight at a hotel/friend’s house?
 Do you really have to bring your own linens if you are planning on having intimacy?

-There are two concerns with using your host's linen.
-One is not to leave linen with the stains of the discharges that can result from intercourse.
+There are two concerns with using your host’s linens.
+One is not to leave linens with the stains of the discharges that can result from intercourse.
 The other is to preserve modesty by not having the stains indicate that relations took place.
-Halacha does not address this question specifically, so it comes under the general category of "derech eretz" (fitting or polite behavior) which is also incumbent on us.
+Halacha does not address this question specifically, so it comes under the general category of “derech eretz” (fitting or polite behavior), which is also incumbent on us.

-The reason for bringing linen would be not to leave stained linen for your friend to change.
-If you know that your friend does not expect you to bring your own linens, or you know that you strip them in the morning after being her guest, than it would not be required.
-For purposes of modesty it is sufficient to put a towel or cloth over the sheet.
+For purposes of modesty, it is sufficient to bring a towel or cloth to place over the sheet during relations.
+As far as not leaving stained linens for your friend to change – if you know that your friend does not expect you to bring your own linens, or you know that you will strip them in the morning, then it would not be required.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.

 For further questions or comments: